B16B1RD/href-hound/README.md

-# LinkChecker
+# href-hound

 This project was created using Vibe Coding (OpenAI Codex).

-LinkChecker is a Python-based tool for crawling static HTML pages starting from a seed URL and checking for broken links.
+href-hound is a Python-based tool for crawling static HTML pages starting from a seed URL and checking for broken links.
 It offers both a Command Line Interface (CLI) and a Graphical User Interface (GUI) built with PyQt5, using a shared core logic.

 ## Features